lazaret/anuket/docs/index.rst

 Alternatives
 ============
 There are already other web frameworks and CMS based on Pyramid.
-Wepwawet have take  inspiration from them but the choices made are sometime different.
+Anuket have take  inspiration from them but the choices made are sometime different.
 They may be best suited to your needs.
 Have a look on Akhet_, Apex_, Kotti_, Khufu_, Ptah_, PyCK_, Pyrone_.